-- -If offer is targeted for one specific person, or a definite class of person it is called a specific offer. - -If it is targeted for the whole world at large, it is called general offer. e.g. Advertisement Example: P-17-18 - 3.
-Offer must intend to create legal relation
+-If offer is targeted for one specific person, or a definite class of person it is called a specific offer. -If it is targeted for the whole world at large, it is

-A offer must be one which creates legal relationship.
-A social party or an invitation to play cards is not a legal relation

-4. The terms of the Offer must be certain, definite, unambiguous and not vague in meaning

-Offer must be definite and certain in meaning

-Example: X says to Y, 'I will give some money if you marry Z'
+3. Offer must intend to create legal relation A offer must be one which creates legal relationship.
+A social party or an invitation to play cards is not a legal relation 4.
+The terms of the Offer must be certain, definite, unambiguous and not vague in meaning Offer must be definite and certain in meaning Example: X says to Y, 'I will give some money if you marry e.g. Availability of Books in Book Store being available for letting out.
+Display of suit with price tag-All are example of invitation to offer.
+Advertiser may or may not sell this.